noi-techpark/odh-web-components/mobility-echarging-display/README.md

 ### Production

-Build all widgets using a `production` config of Webpack:
+Build all widgets using Webpack's `production` config:

 ```
 yarn bc